ozgurozbek/teothe/codex/_DEV.md

 ---
 title: "SEO friendly title.
 Non NSFW.
-No trailing dots at any metadata field."
+No trailing dots at any metadata field.
+You are advised to write this as the character."
 date: "YYYY-MM-DD"
 description: "SEO friendly description.
-Non NSFW."
+Non NSFW.
+You are advised to write this as the character."
 category: "Choose a category for the codexpost.
 Single word, starts with capital letter."
 contentWarning: "Leave empty or choose from, Adultry, Violence, Abuse, Self-harm, Suicide, Death, Pregnancy, Miscarriage, Blood, Mental-illness, Classism, Racism, Torture, Religious, Transphobia, Homophobia, Misogyny, Eating-disorder, Animal-cruelty, Sexual-assault, OTHER (specify)."
 authorName: "Input your character's name."